 Use Your Own Custom Domain With Docs

 Upon creating a Docs site, one of your options is to create a Sub-domain.
 This will make sub-domain.helpscoutdocs.com the address for your Docs site.
 You can share that address with your customers, or you can set up a custom domain, e.g. help.jgclothing.co, to use with your Docs site instead.
+There is no additional charge to use a custom domain name with your Docs site.
 This article walks you through setting up a custom domain.

 In this article

 Create a CNAME Record at Your DNS Provider

 You'll need to create a CNAME record at your DNS hosting provider and add the custom domain name in Docs settings in Help Scout.
 A CNAME record tells computers that when someone types in your custom domain (e.g. help.jgclothing.co) that you want it to actually reach out to the Docs site address (e.g. jg-clothing.helpscoutdocs.com).